Cimamonti Contrasts Victim Trial Status

 November 5, 2012

-Professor Sylvie Cimamonti delivered the third lecture in the Second Annual Pacific McGeorge International Jurist Series on Nov.
+Professor Sylvie Cimamonti delivered the third lecture in the Second Annual McGeorge International Jurist Series on Nov.
 5, 2012.

 Cimamonti, the director of a legal research institute at l'Université Paul Cézanne in Aix-en-Provence, France, spoke on "The Place and Role of Victims in Criminal Trials: From Differences Across the Atlantic to the Challenge of Different Legal Systems in Europe."
 She discussed Europe's challenges in handling victim participation issues when both civil law and common law legal systems must be taken into account.